ngocuong0105/dendron-wiki/vault/journal.Politics  Economics.md

 Countries always want small inflation in their currency.
 Inflation -> more export than import = good.
 Export = stuff you sell, Import = stuff you buy.
 You want more sell than buy.
 If you currency is very expensive with no inflation, you will only import.

+Inflation is a way government to take money from its citizens without them realizing it.
+A way to put money in the people who hold assets.
+Inflation comes from printing money and whoever gets this money becomes richer (usually government people).

+In inflation everything becomes more expensive.
+Often people do not save cash, but rather buy mortgage.
+Money looses its value.

+In period of deflation, or when money has lots of value, then go and invest and buy stuff.

 # Recession
 Economic downturn.
 When businesses produce less, people buy less and money is staying in one place.